Multi-qubit Clifford Randomized Benchmarking (CRB)

 Motivations

-The primary motivation behind the development of multi-qubit Clifford Randomized Benchmarking was to generalize the single-qubit randomized benchmarking protocol to systems comprising multiple qubits.
+The primary motivation behind developing multi-qubit Clifford Randomized Benchmarking (also called Standard Clifford Randomized Benchmarking) was to generalize the single-qubit randomized benchmarking protocol to systems comprising multiple qubits.
 This extended protocol was introduced in 2010 by E. Magesan et al. [1].

 Protocol

 The protocol utilizes the multi-qubit Clifford group \(C_n\) to benchmark a quantum system with \(n\) qubits.
 For each sequence length \(l\), Clifford gates are uniformly and efficiently sampled from \(C_n\) [2].
-Each gate of the Clifford group is efficiently decomposed in a sequence of single and two-qubit gates, with depth scaling as \(O(n^2 / \log(n))\).
-The inverse unitary \(R\) is efficiently computed from the sequence \(g_lg_{l-1}...g_1\) [3], and a final unitary \(P\) is randomly and uniformly chosen to produce an eigenstate of the observable \(\sigma^z\) (The unitary \(P\) was not used in the initial protocol but is considered to be a best practise).
+Each gate of the Clifford group is efficiently decomposed into a sequence of single and two-qubit gates, with depth scaling as \(O(n^2 / \log(n))\) [3].
+The inverse unitary \(R\) is efficiently computed from the sequence \(g_lg_{l-1}...g_1\) [4], and a final unitary \(P\) is randomly and uniformly chosen to produce an eigenstate of the observable \(\sigma^z\) (The unitary \(P\) was not used in the initial protocol, but is considered to be a best practice).
 The success metric is the probability of observing the Identity up to the random Pauli gate \(P\).
 It is estimated for the different lengths \(l\) and used to fit the exponential decay function.

 Quantum circuit associated to the multi-qubit clifford randomized benchmarking protocol